pavlosaim/mapvisual/README.md

 Be sure to check the <help> tcl command, to see the commands, how they work and a usual flow.
 Also there is a script as an example to get into the tool logic.

 There are some tests on tests/ folder.
-BE SURE to change the library include (on .c files) to your path to gleipnir.
-There is a path to contributors machine.
-Once you change it, recompile the code.
+BE SURE to change the library included (on .c files) to your path to gleipnir.

 ## Bottlenecks
 Avoid including system calls inside Gleipnir's Pins (GL_START, GL_STOP).